Filtration shrinkage, strict local martingales and the F\"{o}llmer measure: Solving the equivalent measure extension problem

 where $B$ is $(\mathbb F,Q)$~Brownian motion (with the same quadratic covariation as~$X$), and $\theta_t$ satisfies, for every $t\ge0$,

 \end{lemma}

-\begin{proof} Due to Lemma~\ref{L:Q0fin}, the optional projection of $\pi(\nabla \ln h(Y_t))\1{\tau>t}$ onto $\mathbb F$ is well-defined under $Q$.
+\begin{pf} Due to Lemma~\ref{LQ0fin}, the optional projection of $\pi(\nabla \ln h(Y_t)){\mathbf1_{\{\tau>t\}}}$ onto $\mathbb F$ is well defined under $Q$.
 Denoting this optional projection by $\theta$ it is clear that the given expression for $\theta$ and the integrability statement are correct.
-From~\eqref{eq:YQ}, the definition of $X_t$, and the linearity of $\pi$ we obtain
+From~(\ref{eqYQ}), the definition of $X_t$ and the linearity of $\pi$ we obtain

-where we define $B_t = E^Q\left[ \pi(W_t) \mid\mathcal F_t\right] + L_t$ with
+where we define $B_t = E^Q [ \pi(W_t) \mid\mathcal F_t ] + L_t$ with

 Suppose we know $B$ is a (local) martingale.
 Since its quadratic covariation coincides with that of~$X$, we deduce from L\'evy's theorem that $B$ is $(\mathbb F,Q)$~Brownian motion with that quadratic covariation.
-To see that $B$ is indeed a martingale, first note that each component of $E^Q\left[ \pi(W_t) \mid\mathcal F_t\right]$ is the projection of a linear combination of martingales, hence itself a martingale.
-Next, we make use of the following well-known result from filtering theory (see~\cite{Liptser/Shiryaev:1977}, Theorem~7.12): If $\xi$ is a measurable process with $\int_0^t E^Q[|\xi_s|]ds<\infty$ for all $t\ge 0$, then
+To see that $B$ is indeed a martingale, first note that each component of $E^Q [ \pi(W_t) \mid\mathcal F_t ]$ is the projection of a linear combination of martingales, hence itself a martingale.
+Next, we make use of the following well-known result from filtering theory (see~\cite{LiptserShiryaev1977}, Theorem~7.12): if $\xi$ is a measurable process with $\int_0^t E^Q[|\xi_s|]\,ds<\infty$ for all $t\ge0$, then

 is an $(\mathbb F,Q)$ martingale.
 Applying this to each component of $L$ shows that it is a martingale.
-This completes the proof. \end{proof}
+This completes the proof. \end{pf}

 We now have a description of the law of $X$ under~$P$ and under~$Q$.
-It remains to show that these laws are locally equivalent, and this is where condition~\eqref{eq:lbm2} is crucial. \emph{A priori}, \eqref{eq:lbm2} only asserts boundedness on compact sets \emph{bounded away from $\{0\}\times D$.} The following result shows that this can be strengthened without imposing any additional assumptions.
-The proof uses the Moore-Penrose inverse to decompose $Y_t$ into an observable component and an independent component.
+It remains to show that these laws are locally equivalent, and this is where condition~(\ref{eqlbm2}) is crucial.
+A priori, (\ref{eqlbm2}) only asserts boundedness on compact sets \emph{bounded away from $\{0\} \times D$.} The following result shows that this can be strengthened without imposing any additional assumptions.
+The proof uses the Moore--Penrose inverse to decompose $Y_t$ into an observable component and an independent component.

-\begin{lemma} Assume condition~\eqref{eq:lbm2} is satisfied.
-Then there is some $\varepsilon>0$, and an open set $O\subset D$ containing $X_0$, such that the function in~\eqref{eq:lbm2} is bounded on $(0,\varepsilon]\times O$. \end{lemma}
+\begin{lemma} Assume condition~(\ref{eqlbm2}) is satisfied.
+Then there is some $\varepsilon>0$, and an open set $O\subset D$ containing $X_0$, such that the function in~(\ref{eqlbm2}) is bounded on $(0,\varepsilon ]\times O$. \end{lemma}